 Is Courier an optional feature?

-No. Courier is available to all customers at no extra charge to use within their existing licensed user community.
+NO - Courier is available to all customers at no extra charge to use within their existing licensed user community.
 Documents can be sent to an enabled FileHold registered user and the use has already been paid for by virtue of the recipient being a registered user.

-For email contacts who do not have a FileHold license, Courier is a pay per use system.
+YES - For email contacts who do not have a FileHold license, Courier is a pay per use system.
 Customers can prepay for a number of uses of Courier to transmit documents to people that are not registered users of FileHold.
 When they send a transmission to a non-registered user, the transmission is deducted from the amount of uses they purchased.
-When they run low or run out of uses they can purchase more uses with a simple email request to email@example.com.
+When they run low or run out of uses they can purchase more uses with a simple email request to [email protected].
 The system includes reports to track usage and a dashboard to see the current status at a glance.

 What is the advantage of sending a document for viewing with Courier instead of attaching it to an email?